 In this post, we introduce the term “cell avidity”, and discuss what it is and how it fills the current scientific research gap

-Binding events between a T cell and its target tumor cell determine the initiation of immunological synapse formation and T-cell activation.
+Binding events between a T cell and its target tumor cell determine the initiation of immunological synapse formation.
+This in turn sets a series of important events in motion, such as T-cell activation, T cell expansion, tumor cell elimination and persistence.
+These events are all a function of the signals provided upon that initial binding event.
 Cell–cell interactions are, therefore, crucial parameters to consider when trying to comprehend T cell response processes.

 Compared with affinity, cell avidity provides a more complete and physiologically relevant picture that reflects the bona fide interaction between effector cells and tumor cells.
 These interactions serve to better predict cellular responses and outcomes during immunotherapy.